evlist/wp-plugin-codespace/README.md

 - Purpose: add site content, tweak settings, activate extra plugins/themes, etc., without modifying the shared bootstrap (e.g., skip creating the hello‑world post when debugging other plugins).
 - Execution model: the script is sourced (not executed), so it runs in the same shell and inherits all variables and the `wp` function defined by the bootstrap.
 Errors are logged but do not abort provisioning.
-- Where to declare: preferably in a workspace‑local `.env` file at the repository root, which is merged into `.devcontainer/.env` on startup.
+- Where to declare: preferably in a workspace‑local `.cs_env` file at the repository root, which is merged into `.devcontainer/.cs_env` on startup.

 Setup